 My system is pretty simple, for most crops I stick a few stakes in the ground around the bed to help support the fabric.
 I then put some bottles upside down on those stakes (learn more about why I put bottles on the stakes here).
 Then I just hold the edges down with a few PVC pipes or old fence posts.
 Pretty simple and it works well for shorter crops.

 This first example is from the folks over at Homestead honey.
-The have used PVC to create hoops and they are hold the fabric down with logs.
+They have used PVC to create hoops and they are holding the fabric down with logs.

 Sharon over at Simply Canning actually used the old legs from a trampoline to support the fabric.
 This is a pretty clever idea!

 She did warn that you need to watch out for sharp edges!